h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 First, before we look at the implementation details, let's compare the traditional approach to host all these parts locally with the containerized approach.
 That is where we see why Docker is transformative (=containerization for our purposes).

-<div class="text-4xl">"The cool thing about containers is, they run virtually — pun intended — the same way on a remote server as they run on your local notebook."</div>
+>"The cool thing about containers is, they run virtually — pun intended — the same way on a remote server as they run on your local notebook."

 ### Traditional Approach: Running Locally

 Running your R frontend locally is relatively straightforward if you're a data scientist who works with R interactively.
 You open RStudio, load your Shiny app script, and click "Run App."
 The application launches in your browser, done.

-But there are challenges around the corner: **Problem 1: Isolation.** When you run the application on your laptop, other people can't access it. **Problem 2: PostgreSQL installation.** You could install PostgreSQL directly on your operating system.
+But there are challenges around the corner:

+**Problem 1: Isolation.** When you run the application on your laptop, other people can't access it.

+**Problem 2: PostgreSQL installation.** You could install PostgreSQL directly on your operating system.
 That is, download the installer, set up a database server, configure users and permissions.
 But PostgreSQL configuration varies across platforms Windows, macOS and Linux may all behave differently.
 What version are you running?
 What port is it using?
-How do you ensure your colleague's setup matches yours? **Problem 3: Dependency management.** Your Shiny app needs specific R packages.
+How do you ensure your colleague's setup matches yours?

+**Problem 3: Dependency management.** Your Shiny app needs specific R packages.
 Did you remember to document which ones?
 What versions?
-What if your colleague has a different version of R installed? **Problem 4: Sharing and collaboration.** To share your application, you'd need to write extensive setup instructions: "First install R version X.X.X, then PostgreSQL 16, then run these SQL scripts, then install these R packages, then configure these environment variables..."
+What if your colleague has a different version of R installed?

+**Problem 4: Sharing and collaboration.** To share your application, you'd need to write extensive setup instructions: "First install R version X.X.X, then PostgreSQL 16, then run these SQL scripts, then install these R packages, then configure these environment variables..."

 ### Containers to the Rescue